Stripe

 Market Size

 Stripe’s product suite exposes it to markets beyond payment processing.
-Radar alone, for example, expands its addressable market significantly as businesses are expected to face $343 billion in losses to online payment fraud globally between 2023 and 2027.
-In addition, Stripe Capital provides loans to SMBs using Stripe or a Stripe-enabled platform and SMBs are financially underserved.
+Radar alone, for example, expands its addressable market significantly; As of 2022, businesses were expected to face $343 billion in losses to online payment fraud globally between 2023 and 2027.
+In addition, Stripe Capital provides loans to SMBs using Stripe or a Stripe-enabled platform, and SMBs are financially underserved.
 In developing countries, 40% of SMBs have unmet funding needs totaling $5.2 trillion annually.
 In the US, a 2021 survey found that less than half of US small businesses had their funding needs fully met, as shown in the graphic below.

 Competition

-Stripe offers a payment product with an integrated product ecosystem, especially for small businesses.
+Stripe offers a payment product with an integrated product ecosystem.
 Once a company uses Stripe for one aspect of their business, they are more likely to use Stripe for other products they need.
-In addition, the more deeply integrated Stripe becomes into a customer’s operations and finances as that customer adopts more and more Stripe products, the higher switching costs become.
+In addition, the more integrated Stripe becomes into a customer’s operations and finances as that customer adopts more and more Stripe products, the higher the switching costs become.

-However, competitors focused on narrow slices of Stripe’s business are sometimes able to create products with more functionality.
+However, competitors focused on narrow slices of Stripe’s business still provide competition.
 For example, Marqeta issues cards with greater customizability than Issuing, and Plaid offers more bank integrations than Financial Connections.
 Here are some of Stripe’s competitors across various parts of its business, followed by deeper dives into the competition for Payments, Financial Connections, and Issuing:

 Competitors to Stripe Payments

-Given its large addressable market, payment processing has space for multiple winners.
-Competitors include PayPal (Braintree) and Square for SMBs and Adyen, PayPal, Checkout.com, and FIS for enterprises.
+Given its large addressable market, payment processing has capacity for multiple major players to win a significant customer base.
+Competitors to Stripe include PayPal (Braintree) and Square for SMBs and Adyen, PayPal, Checkout.com, and FIS for enterprises.
 However, tech-forward players like Stripe are gaining market share from legacy businesses, as shown below:

 Internationally, Stripe has been more successful in countries with higher card penetration.
-An important component of the market is companies that act as “the Stripe for [country].”
+An important component of Stripe’s competition is companies that act as “the Stripe for [country].”
 Razorpay in India and Xendit in Indonesia are two unicorns in this category.

 Adyen

 Founded in 2006, Adyen is Stripe’s main competitor in payments.
-It’s a public company with a $47 billion market cap.
-From the beginning, Amsterdam-based Adyen focused on serving large, global enterprises.
-A self-serve option for SMBs and startups is not available with Adyen; by contrast, Stripe started out targeting SMBs and startups and is now moving upmarket into Adyen’s territory.
-It also reaches many more small businesses through platforms such as Shopify.
+As of August 2025, its market cap was $53.5 billion.
+From inception, Amsterdam-based Adyen focused on serving large, global enterprises.
+As of August 2025, a self-serve option for SMBs and startups is not available with Adyen; Stripe started out targeting SMBs and startups and is moving upmarket into Adyen’s territory.
+Stripe also reaches many more small businesses through platforms such as Shopify.

-These strategic differences are reflected in two companies’ respective customer counts and compositions.
-Stripe has millions of customers, but only 110 with $1 billion or more in volume.
-Adyen, on the other hand, has a customer count in the thousands comprised solely of enterprise and mid-market companies.
+These strategic differences are reflected in the two companies’ respective customer counts and compositions.
+In 2023, Stripe had millions of customers, but only 110 with $1 billion or more in volume.
+Adyen, on the other hand, had just over 100K customers in 2025, comprised solely of enterprise and mid-market companies.
 Bigger customers have higher transaction volumes, but their greater negotiating power results in a lower take rate for Adyen.

 Adyen’s offerings have been tailored to global enterprises’ needs.
 Stripe’s point-of-sale solution, Terminal, lags behind Adyen’s, although Stripe’s acquisition of BBPOS may help address this.
-This helps Adyen win omnichannel deals with companies like Subway and McDonald’s, even as it attracts digital enterprises like Uber and Spotify.
+This point-of-sale solution advantage helps Adyen win omnichannel deals with companies like Subway and McDonald’s, even as it attracts digital enterprises like Uber and Spotify.
 In addition, Adyen provides support for more countries and payment methods than Stripe.
-Adyen supports over 300 payment methods in nearly 100 countries compared to fewer than 50 payment methods in 47 countries for Stripe.
+Adyen supports over 300 payment methods in nearly 100 countries, compared to fewer than 50 payment methods in 47 countries for Stripe.
+Nevertheless, Stripe ended 2024 with an estimated revenue of $5.1 billion – almost twice as much as Adyen at $2.2 billion.

 Other differences include Stripe’s broader product suite versus Adyen’s, which contributes to Stripe’s higher take rate.
 Adyen does not have offerings to match financial software products like Stripe Tax and Revenue Recognition.
-These two products alone can add 0.7% to Stripe’s take rate on a transaction.
-Stripe also has greater traction among platforms such as Shopify since it has given more attention to this aspect of this business than Adyen.
+Stripe also has greater traction among platforms such as Shopify since it has given more attention to serving ecommerce partners than Adyen.
 For example, Stripe launched Treasury and Capital ~2-3 years before Adyen launched competing offerings.

 Financial Connections

 Open banking refers to the ability for users to share their financial data stored at one financial services provider with other financial services providers.
-Unlike the US, Europe has regulations that drive the adoption of open banking.
+Unlike the US, Europe has regulations that have driven the adoption of open banking.

 Stripe Financial Connections is one of many offerings facilitating open banking through data aggregation in the US.
 Other players in the US include Plaid, MX, Yodlee, and Finicity, which was purchased by Mastercard in 2020.
 Tink, acquired by Visa in 2021, leads the European market.
 Plaid has also been expanding into Europe.